 ORIGIN + VARIETY: Red Caturra, Gesha, Pink Bourbon, and Colombia

 TASTING NOTES: Strawberry rhubarb pie

-PRODUCERS: Various related producers from San Agustin region: Alejandro Ortega, Augusto Ortega, Angel Ortega, and Eanaider Ortega
+PRODUCERS: Various related producers from the renowned Ortega family of the San Agustin region: Alejandro Ortega, Augusto Ortega, Angel Ortega, and Eanaider Ortega

 REGION: San Agustin, Huila

 SIZE: Available in 227g, 340g, 454g, and 908g bags